 Using ties to support the trellised vines:

 Plants like peas and cucumbers enthusiastically vine without support, but watermelons need some coaxing in the form of plant ties.
-You can purchase cushioned twist-tie type garden ties, but I have always made my own.
+You can purchase cushioned twist-tie type garden ties*, but I have always made my own.
 Growing up, my grandmother taught me to use old nylon pantyhose cut into loops to secure plants.
 As pantyhose finally made their exit from women’s clothing, I chose a more environmentally friendly replacement.
 Nowadays, I cut my ties from natural textiles I’ve thrifted or picked up at garage sales.
 Knit cotton is strong enough to support watermelon vines through a whole season and biodegrade naturally at the end of the season.
-This year, I’m actually using cashmere scored from the Goodwell outlet – it’s super soft, super stretchy, and perfect for supporting delicate plants.
+This year, I’m actually using cashmere scored from the Goodwill outlet – it’s super soft, super stretchy, and perfect for supporting delicate plants.

 Training your watermelon to climb a trellis